 More than 2,800 applications were received during the last two days of the time period in which BRG application were accepted in December 2002.
-These applications have been reviewed and only await disbursement of funds.
+These applications have been reviewed and awaited disbursement of funds in 2003.
 Eligible applications exceeded the \$481 million allocated to the BRG program.
 The federal grant program requires this public comment process to increase the funds allocated to the BRG program in order to fulfill all eligible applications.
-Once federal approval makes this additional allocation available, the BRG grant payments will be wired to the eligible applicants' accounts within days.
+Following federal approval of the additional allocation, BRG grant payments will be wired to the eligible applicants' accounts within days.

-III.
-Hudson River Park and Neighborhood Parks and Open Spaces
+C. Hudson River Park and Neighborhood Parks and Open Spaces